To-phoenix-zhw/AlphaPharm/README.md

 ## <a name="datasets"></a>Datasets

 To train and analyze the AlphaPharm model, we constructed a large-scale dataset from MoleculeNet and ChEMBL.
-The preprocessed data is directly loaded by the model, and we uploaded it to the `datasets` folder.
-The raw data not been preprocessed are organized in the [raw_data](https://drive.google.com/drive/folders/1mPZCfQl5gKSgLEwnwMkyjgDidJaTbXgg?usp=share_link) Google Drive folder.
+The data are organized in the [data](https://drive.google.com/drive/folders/1mPZCfQl5gKSgLEwnwMkyjgDidJaTbXgg?usp=share_link) Google Drive folder.
+The raw data is in the `raw_data` folder.
+The data directly loaded by the model is stored in `datasets.zip`.